Date

 Today, its centre is contained by the confluence and provides an interesting walk among a variety of styles of architecture extending from the Middle Ages to the present day.

-Our morning begins with coffee or tea in the Brasserie de la Confluence which offers spectacular views across both banks of the Meuse and the Sambre rivers.
+10:00: Our morning begins with coffee or tea in the Brasserie de la Confluence which offers spectacular views across both banks of the Meuse and the Sambre rivers.

-Our guide will meet us there and show us a different side of the city in a walking tour of Namur’s exhibition of Street Art.
+10:30: Our guides will meet us there and show us a different side of the city in a walking tour of Namur’s exhibition of Street Art.
 The frescoes and graffiti that decorate the facades of certain buildings are part of a project of the town to bring art to all and to invite the inhabitants to participate.

 We will visit the city as we walk around seeing the works that have been produced by well-known artists, groups and associations as well as anonymous authors all of whom give us their interpretation of the world today.

-Weather permitting there will be a chance to have a farewell drink for those that wish, in one of the pleasant, shady squares on the way back to our means of transport (not included in the price of the day).
+16:45: Weather permitting there will be a chance to have a farewell drink for those that wish, in one of the pleasant, shady squares on the way back to our means of transport (not included in the price of the day).

 How to get there?

-– By car: take the E411 south of Brussels, direction Namur & Luxembourg.
+By car: take the E411 south of Brussels, direction Namur & Luxembourg.
 Exit the E411 at No. 14 and take the N80/N90/N92 along the Meuse in the direction ‘Namur Centre’ for about 2km.
 Park in either Parking Confluence, rue du Grognon 2, 5000 Namur beneath the Restaurant Confluence, where we meet, or in the Parking Belfroi, Place d’Armes, 5000 Namur and walk down the Avenenue Fernand Golenvaux and across the Sambre to the Confluence.

-– By public transport: Take the train to Namur station and either walk through the town to the Restaurant Confluence (via Rue Godfroid, Rue de Bruxelles, Rue de l’Ange, the Rue du Pont and the Pont de Namur to the Rue du Grignon and the Restaurant Confluence.
-This will take you 25 tp 30 minutes as long aas you don’t stop to window-shop en route!
+By public transport: Take the train to Namur station and either walk through the town to the Restaurant Confluence (via Rue Godfroid, Rue de Bruxelles, Rue de l’Ange, the Rue du Pont and the Pont de Namur to the Rue du Grignon and the Restaurant Confluence.
+This will take you 25 tp 30 minutes as long as you don’t stop to window-shop en route!

 There is a bus from the station that circles round the town but it will take at least 30 minutes to get to the Confluence and it only operates about twice an hour.